originalUnit337/card_hive/MODIFICATION_DESIGN.md

 *   `BackupInProgress`: When a backup or restore operation is in progress.
 The UI will show a loading indicator.
 *   `BackupSuccess`: When an operation completes successfully.
 The UI will show a success message.
 *   `BackupFailure`: When an operation fails.
 The UI will show an error message with the reason for the failure.
+*   `BackupInfoReady`: When the last backup time is available, this state will hold the information to be displayed in the dialog.
 *   `RestoreOptionRequired`: When the user initiates a restore, this state will trigger the UI to show the merge/replace dialog.

 ## Summary

 The proposed design introduces a robust and secure way for users to back up and restore their data using Google Drive.
 By following the existing Clean Architecture pattern, the new feature will be well-integrated, maintainable, and testable.
 The use of `google_sign_in` and `googleapis` packages will ensure a standard and reliable integration with Google's services.
+The addition of the last backup time provides users with more visibility and confidence in their data protection.

 ## References